Guardianship in a Will

 For parents of minor children, the ability to name a guardian is one of the most important components of a will.
 In Texas, you can use a will to nominate a personal guardian, who will be responsible for raising your children in the event of your death.
 Although this guardianship will be ultimately determined by the court, they will generally follow your wishes unless they are not in the best interests of your child.

 Although it seems simple enough to name a guardian in a will, the stakes are extremely high.
 For this reason, you should always seek counsel from an experienced McKinney estate planning attorney who can ensure that your wishes are properly expressed in your will.
-When you retain Willingham Law Firm, PC, you can trust that our seasoned legal team will work to protect you and your family’s interests.
+When you retain Willingham & Galvan, you can trust that our seasoned legal team will work to protect you and your family’s interests.

 Are There Different Types of Guardians?

 In Texas, there are essentially two types of guardians – those who are responsible for raising your children, and those who are responsible for managing your property.
 Although these are often the same person, some people wish to separate the two for a variety of reasons.
 To avoid conflicts, it’s highly recommended that both parents to name the same guardian.

 - The personal guardian will take responsibility if both parents die, are incapacitated, or otherwise become unable to care for their children.
 This guardian will maintain responsibility for the children until they turn 18.

 - The property guardian, trustee, or custodian will be responsible for the property which you have left to your children until they are legal adults at 18 years of age.
 Although these terms refer to roles with similar responsibilities, they are distinct.
 A McKinney estate planning lawyer can learn about your unique situation and help you determine the best course of action.